berkmancenter/classifurlr/doc/classification_api.md

 Certificates accepted during the request.
 If there are more than one certificate, separate them with an empty line (CRLF).

-**screenshot**

-Data URI of an image of the rendered response, if available.

 **request**